On-prem agent installation using RPM Linux package

 % sudo yum install workato-agent.x86_64

-# Step 2: Activate On-prem agent
+# Step 2: Activate the on-prem agent

-Choose OS Choose OS
+Choose OS

 On running the activation command below, the agent key and certificate will be automatically created in the agent package.
 The activation code is valid for one hour.

-Navigate to <install_home> directory, copy and run the following command from the wizard.
+directory, copy and run the following command from the wizard.

-USING A PROXY
+AGENT ACTIVATION USING A PROXY

-Activate Activate
+Activate

-# Step 3: Run the On-prem agent
+# Step 3: Run the on-prem agent

 To start the agent service in the background, use: